 Conflict of Interest Status

-The M-Pathways supplier database captures information on supplier type, which includes conflict of interest status (abbreviated COI on the M-Pathways Supplier Identifying Information page).
+The M-Pathways supplier information captures information on supplier type, which includes conflict of interest status (abbreviated COI on the M-Pathways Supplier Identifying Information page).
 Department users with access to the M-Pathways Financials module can review the supplier type information for a particular supplier to determine if the status is COI.
-For instructions on how to view the Supplier Type in M-Pathways, see the My LINC document, Locate a Vendor v8.8, Step-by-Step Procedure.
+For instructions on how to view the Supplier Type in M-Pathways, see the My LINC document, Locate a Supplier.